-The PhD in Mathematical Modeling provides cutting-edge academic training, in line with the needs of modern society, in all applications of mathematics for solving concrete problems.
-It also trains professionals with specific skills in the various areas of mathematics and their applications – the field of scientific research that represents the distinctive feature of the program.
+Our Doctorate in Mathematical Modeling enables cutting-edge academic education aligned with the needs of modern society, in all mathematics applications used to solve concrete problems.
+It also turns out professionals with specific skills in different areas of mathematics and their applications in scientific research.
+This is one of the program’s distinctive features.

 • Quantitative Finance